-“To provide programming and services that celebrate human diversity, encourage joyful learning, promote civic participation, all to empower citizens to improve the quality of their lives,” is what WJCT has worked to achieve for five decades.
-WJCT, based in Jacksonville, Florida, has been a community tradition for more than 50 years providing in-depth, engaging and educational content to 1.5 million audience members in Northeast Florida and Southeast Georgia.
+WJCT, based in Jacksonville, Florida, has worked to provide programming and services that celebrate human diversity, encourage joyful learning and promote civic participation all to empower citizens to improve the quality of their lives.
+WJCT has been a community tradition for more than 50 years providing in-depth, engaging and educational content to 1.5 million audience members in Northeast Florida and Southeast Georgia.

 With education being such a fundamental part of WJCT’s work, the American Graduate: Let’s Make It Happen initiative was a natural fit and eagerly embraced by the station to help engage the community to address the dropout crisis.

 One of the hallmarks of WJCT’s role in the American Graduate program was the creation of a statewide American Graduate Teacher Town Hall.
 WJCT partnered with other American Graduate stations in Florida, WLRN (Miami), WFSU (Tallahassee), WDSC (Daytona), WUSF and WEDU (Tampa) to present this forum for teachers from around the state of Florida.

 More than 100 teachers werre welcomed into the WJCT Studios where local poet, playwright, former teacher and NPR host Al Letson hosted the two-hour conversation.
 Prior to the event, teachers filled out an online poll describing their thoughts and concerns about education and the dropout crisis.
 While in the studio, cell phone polling of the audience was used to provide immediate responses, which helped guide the conversation.
 The American Graduate Teacher Town Hall was simultaneously broadcast on all public television and radio stations across Florida.